 Spider veins should not be thought of as an isolated skin entity.
 Spider veins are a part of the whole spectrum of venous disease and all spider vein treatments are performed by Dr. Parish — and not a nurse or physician assistant — to ensure safety and excellence of care.
 Experience, patient safety, and continuity of care from start to finish are what set Parish Vein Laser Dermatology apart from other vein centers.
-The Parish center is an nationally accredited AAAHC outpatient center.

 The process of sclerotherapy utilizes the introduction of an irritant into the vein wall by way of an injection.
 The irritant creates an inflammation in the vein wall, and once the inflammation has healed the vein collapses and disappears.
 The body needs to heal naturally and will take two to four weeks to see the results of an injection session.
 The ideal time to return is at two weeks because the vein walls are now sensitized and a more effective response to treatment occurs on the second visit.
 The rerouting of blood from the unhealthy veins to normal, deeper veins in the muscles increases the efficiency of the circulation back to the heart.
-Sclerotherapy is still considered the Gold Standard, not laser for the most effective way of treating medium and smaller veins.

 Sclerotherapy can be combined with laser treatment for the very finest spider veins, but only after the underlying problems have been treated.
-Patients who are concerned about the pain of injection need to be reassured that any discomfort they have can be very adequately controlled with a short acting agent called Nitrous Oxide (laughing gas) that is breathed through the nose.
+Patients who are concerned about the pain of injections need to be reassured that any discomfort they have can be very adequately controlled with a short acting agent called Nitrous Oxide (laughing gas) that is breathed through the nose.
 This is the same gas that is administered at dental offices.
-Patients will never go to sleep; this is safe and effective and should only be used by those who find that the minimal discomfort is unacceptable to them.
+Patients will never go to sleep; it is safe and effective and should only be used by those who find that the minimal discomfort is unacceptable to them.
 Dr. Parish will make your comfort his priority.
 Ninety-five percent of the patients undergoing sclerotherapy have minimal discomfort.
 Parish Vein Laser Dermatology is the only vein center in Alabama to offer Nitrous Oxide (laughing gas).